-- Employees are required to use holiday leave each time a CITY-authorized holiday or observed holiday falls on a day when the employee would normally be scheduled to work. - 3.
+- 2. Employees are required to use holiday leave each time a CITY-authorized holiday or observed holiday falls on a day when the employee would normally be scheduled to work. - 3.
 Holiday leave bank hours may be used only after the holiday or observed holiday has occurred unless the City Manager has granted an exception.
 The Floating Holiday may be used as paid leave at any time during the same fiscal year in which it was credited to the employee's holiday leave bank.
 Such time must be scheduled in advance and approved by the Department Head with consideration given to sufficient staff being available to continue the efficient operation of the department. - 4.
 Holidays, excluding the Floating Holiday, occurring during a Leave without Pay are not earned or vested.
 An employee on leave without pay for the entire fiscal year will not earn the Floating Holiday for that same year.
 Unearned holiday hours will be deducted from the employee's Holiday leave Bank. - 5.
 Any Holiday leave Bank hours that are not used by the last day of the last full pay period in June shall be cashed out on the final payday in June.
-Public Safety Dispatch Supervisors can cash out up to eighty (80) hours of unused holiday leave hours on the first payday in June and December each year upon written request with thirty (30) days' notice to the CITY. - H. Employees Required to Work on Holiday: Employees who work on the actual or observed holidays listed in Article 2.14(B) shall not have their holiday bank hours reduced and shall be paid at the rate of time and one-half for all hours actually worked on those holidays.
+Public Safety Dispatch Supervisors can cash out up to eighty (80) hours of unused holiday leave hours on the first payday in June and December each year.
+Starting with calendar year 2025, Public Safety Dispatch Supervisors can only cash-out Holiday leave after first irrevocably designating in writing the amount of leave to be cashed out in the year preceding the cash-out.
+Cash-out is at the employee's rate of pay at the time paid.
+Finance will supply the irrevocable designation form via email to all affected employees in November of 2024 and each November thereafter.
+Forms will be due back to Finance by December 31st of each year. - G. Employees Required to Work on Holiday: Employees who work on the actual or observed holidays listed in Article 2.14(B) shall not have their holiday bank hours reduced and shall be paid at the rate of time and one-half for all hours actually worked on those holidays.
 Employees who work a partial day, defined as fewer hours than the employee's normal workday, shall be paid at the rate of time and one-half for all hours actually worked on those holidays and shall have their holiday bank reduced by the number of hours necessary to cover the difference in the number of hours of their regular shift if any.
-An employee who works both an observed and actual holiday shall only be eligible for holiday pay on one (1) such date and shall only receive the holiday leave value for one holiday. - I. Procedure if Holiday Falls on Regular Day Off: If an actual or observed holiday occurs on a day that is the employee's regular day off and the employee is not required to work (on either the actual or observed date), their holiday bank hours shall not be reduced.
-The employee will be able to use the full holiday or half-day holiday leave hours at another time.
+An employee who works both an observed and actual holiday shall only be eligible for holiday pay on one (1) such date and shall only receive the holiday leave value for one holiday.